-Make one list of the customers that have reported success with your product, and another list with the customers who have canceled or given negative feedback.
-Once you have these lists, start reaching out to them to learn more about the why behind their sentiments.
-Once you’ve written down all of your notes, highlight the trends for your happy and unhappy customers.
+Make a list of the customers that have reported success with your product, and another list of customers who have canceled or given negative feedback.
+Once you have these lists, start reaching out to the customers to learn more about the why behind their sentiments.
+Once you've written down all of your notes, highlight the trends of your happy and unhappy customers.

 This is the first step in your persona development.
-If you're not bringing in the customers you're building your product for, you're going to be always fighting an uphill battle.
-So make sure to take care of this step first.
+If you're not bringing in the customers you're building your product for, you're going to be constantly fighting an uphill battle.

 As your customer base grows, you'll need a more sustainable feedback mechanism for determining customer satisfaction.
 Prioritize getting feedback in all areas of the customer experience by creating and deploying a regular survey system.

-A Net Promoter Score® (NPS) survey is one common way to survey your customers, but you can also add in surveys to other parts of the customer lifecycle -- without overdoing the communication, of course.
-The checkpoints when I suggest sending out a survey are after initially onboarding a new customer and at the point of cancellation.
-The more you can do to gather information if and when a customer cancels, the better you will be able to understand and help those customers -- and retain more in the future.
+A Net Promoter Score® (NPS) is one common way to survey your customers, but you can also add in surveys to other parts of the customer lifecycle — without overdoing the communication, of course.
+I suggest sending out a survey are after initially onboarding a new customer and at the point of cancellation.
+The more you can do to gather information if and when a customer cancels, the better you will be able to understand and help those customers — and retain more in the future.

-I received this suggestion when I first started our customer success team here at HubSpot.
+I received this suggestion when I first started our customer success team at HubSpot.

 One of the most important reasons to have a customer success team is that, by working with customers directly every day, you are the best people to represent their feelings about your product and company.
-Compile this feedback by writing a paragraph once weekly titled “What it’s like to be a customer at [Your Company].”
+You should compile this feedback by writing a paragraph weekly titled, “What it's like to be a customer at [Your Company].”
 Describe the highlights and lowlights of feedback from the customers' points of view, and make sure this is visible to the whole company either via email or any other internal communication system you use.